SunilPark1129/c-movie-today/README.md

 -------------------

+## Project Description

+- "C Movie Today" is a website that provides a service to easily access information about the latest movies, old movies, ratings, overviews, and more through a user-friendly UI.

 ## Self-improvement

 This project is completed in three versions.
 The reason for creating the same project three times was that I wanted to experience my own development and growth firsthand.
 By re-creating it multiple times, I could confidently assess how much my skills had improved over time.
 The website, which went through several versions over a year, reflects my evolving journey.